 Heartfield showed that facts could be revealed by taking reality and rearranging its elements to reveal the true nature of bad actors.
-A major goal of a progressive art museum would be to use images to take the words of hypocritical politicians and turn them against them.
+A major goal of a powerful political art museum would be to use images to take the words of hypocritical politicians and turn them against them.

 John Heartfield’s anti-Nazi anti fascist montages for covers of brochures were often more effective than the rhetorical propaganda contained within.

-In 1943, Heartfield framed Hitler as a brutal ape complete with a dumb expression that made it clear that while the fuehrer fantasize about dreams of glorious world conquest, the world still turned.
+In 1943, Heartfield framed Hitler as a brutal ape complete with a dumb expression.
+Heartfield brilliant portrait of Hitler made it clear that while politicians may dream of becoming dictators, the world always turns.